Loading

 Daniel has represented clients in commercial loan enforcement cases, including actions for foreclosure of commercial real property and replevin, and suits on notes and guaranties.
 Additionally, he represents lenders in the negotiation and documentation of workout agreements, loan restructuring, forbearance agreements and loan sale agreements.
 Daniel has also represented sellers of goods in Uniform Commercial Code Sales of Goods litigation and aggregate bodies of foreign creditors in United States Bankruptcy Proceedings, including obtaining foreign main recognition under Chapter 15 of the U.S. Bankruptcy Code.

-Daniel, who was named a “Rising Star” by Super Lawyers in 2016, 2017, and 2018, was a panel member at the 2018 NAFER Conference, “So We Have an Asset Where?”, about discovery and recovery of assets abroad.
+Daniel was named a “Rising Star” by Super Lawyers in 2016, 2017, 2018 and 2020 and was recognized by Florida Legal Elite in 2021 for Commercial Litigation.
+He was a panel member at the 2018 NAFER Conference, “So We Have an Asset Where?”, about discovery and recovery of assets abroad and a speaker at the December 1, 2016 Pincus Professional Education Seminar, entitled “Chapter 11 Challenges: Beyond the Basics” on the topic of Post-Confirmation Litigation.
 He is also on the international committee for NAFER.
 Daniel co-authored an article with Gregory S. Grossman entitled, “When a Lender Fails, Its Borrower’s Litigation Defenses May Be (D’Oench) Duhmed,” which was published in the January 2013 issue of the Florida Bar Journal.
-He has also spoken on the topic of post-confirmation litigation in Chapter 11 bankruptcy cases.

-Favorite quote:
+Favorite Quote:

-You must keep your mind on the objective, not on the obstacle.”
-William Randolph Hearst
+“You must keep your mind on the objective, not on the obstacle.” – William Randolph Hearst

 • English